Dynamic-Book/doc/4-Explanations/200-Dynamic-Knowledge-Models/README.md

 ## Text editor

 A text editor model with style capabilities proved to be a valuable DKM.
-At first, it seems odd to have a text editor model as a DKM but scripting text and style occurred to be valuable.
+At first, it seems odd to have a text editor model as a DKM, but scripting text and style turned out to be valuable.

-An example of a french text turned as a conjugation exercise, with styled subject and verbs:
+An example of a French text turned into a conjugation exercise, with styled subjects and verbs:

 <img src="./images/text1.png" width=400 />

-The example above also illustrates how a DKM view can be hand annotated with the highlighter or the pen.
+The example above also illustrates how a DKM view can be hand-annotated with the highlighter or the pen.

 Again, this text exercise is described by a script, using the specific Text Editor DKM's DSL:

 <img src="./images/text2.png" width=400 />

-Editing such script can be tedious but AI proved to be a valuable aid.
-Indeed, AI with appropriate training can write such script; in fact the example above was written by an AI with appropriate instructions.
-The `brain` button, in the DKM script editor, generates the specific prompt to a DKM.
+Editing such scripts can be tedious, but AI has proven to be a valuable aid.
+Indeed, an AI with appropriate training can write such scripts; in fact, the example above was written by an AI with appropriate instructions.
+The `brain` button in the DKM script editor generates the specific prompt for a DKM.

 ## Timeline

-Timeline is another neat example of a DKM, interestingly empowered with AI, to both retrieve historical events and edit the associated script.
+The timeline is another neat example of a DKM, interestingly empowered by AI to both retrieve historical events and edit the associated script.
 Again, a timeline is described with a dedicated and simple DSL.

 <img src="./images/timelineEdit.png" width=400 />

 The DSL is so simple that an AI can learn to use it from an example or an appropriate prompt.
-With the request: "Give me another timeline for the 10 most important battles of Alexander the great".
-It suggests the
+With the request: "Give me another timeline for the 10 most important battles of Alexander the Great", it suggests the
 script:

 ```smalltalk